gradle/gradle/design-docs/publication-model.md

 See [completed stories](done/publication-model.md)

+## Customizing the Maven and Ivy publication identifier

+This step will allow some basic customization of the metadata model for each publication:

+1. Add `groupId`, `artifactId`, `version` properties to `MavenPublication`.
+Add `packaging` property to `MavenPom`.
+2. Change `pom.xml` generation to use these properties.
+3. Add `organisation`, `module`, `revision` properties to `IvyPublication`.
+Add `status` property to `IvyModuleDescriptor`.
+4. Change `ivy.xml` generation to use these properties.
+Do not default `status` to `project.status` (this value should have not effect on ivy publication).
+5. Change the `ivy.xml` generation to prefer the (organisation, module, revision) identifier of the `IvyPublication` instance from the target project for a project dependencies, over the existing candidate identifiers.
+6. Change the `pom.xml` generation to prefer the (groupId, artifactId, version) identifier of the `MavenPublication` instance from the target project for project dependencies, over the existing candidate identifiers.
+7. Change the `ivy.xml` and `pom.xml` generation for project with project dependency on `Project A`:
+    * Where `Project A` has the publishing extension applied, attempt to resolve a publication to reference:
+        * If all publications share the same coordinates, use those coordinates
+        * else if `Project A` has no publications, use the coordinates of `Project A` (as per no publishing extension applied)
+        * else fail (cannot handle multiple publications with the different coordinates)
+    * Where `Project A` does not have the publishing extension applied, create a dependency with `group|name|version` attributes of `Project A`.
+Ignore the `archivesBaseName` of `Project A`.

+A side-effect of this change is that it will be possible to create and publish multiple publications from a single build.

+To customize the `pom.xml`:

+    apply plugin: 'maven-publish'

+    publishing {
+        repositories.maven { ... }

+        publications {
+            maven(MavenPublication) {
+                groupId 'my-maven-group'
+                artifactId 'my-artifact-id'
+                version '1.2'
+                pom.packaging 'war'
+            }
+        }
+    }

+Running `gradle publish` will publish to the remote repository, with the customizations.
+Running `gradle publishLocalMaven` will publish to the local
+Maven repository, with the same customizations.

+To customize the `ivy.xml`:

+    apply plugin: 'ivy-publish'

+    publishing {
+        repositories.ivy { ... }

+        publications {
+            ivy(IvyPublication) {
+                organisation 'my-organisation'
+                module 'my-module'
+                revision '1.2'
+            }
+        }
+    }

+### Integration test cases

+* A build with project-A depends on project-B.
+    1. Customize the Ivy module identifier and Maven coordinates of project-B.
+    2. Publish both projects to an Ivy repository.
+    3. Assert that another build can resolve project-A from this Ivy repository.
+    4. Publish both projects to a Maven repository.
+    5. Assert that another build can resolve project-A from this Maven repository.
+* Run `gradle publish` for a project that defines multiple publications and verify that they are all published
+* Run `gradle publish` for a project that depends on a project with multiple publications [A,B]
+    1. Assert that generated `ivy.xml` includes dependencies for all of [A,B]
+    2. Assert that generated `pom.xml` includes dependencies for all of [A,B]
+* All publications of the project are visible via the tooling API's `GradleProject`.

+>>>>>>> Normalize spelling of metadata in docs, comments and messages
 ## Handle compound source inputs when adding artifacts to Ivy or Maven publications

 Currently, all artifact inputs map one-one with a published artifact.
 We should handle compound inputs that will result in the creation of multiple artifacts.